Walls

 Last updated

-Aside from setting the scale, either drawing walls (or having Hamina automatically draw the walls with a PDF or CAD map) is one of the most important parts of creating a wireless predictive model.
+Drawing walls is one of the most important parts of creating a wireless predictive model.
 The walls help Hamina "see" where the obstructions are, so it can accurately predict signal propagation on the map.

 Use the Draw Walls tool only for drawing walls.
 For warehouse shelves, large machinery , or other objects with considerable width, we recommend using Attenuating Objects.